Man delivering packages struck by stray bullet in Mondawmin Mall parking lot, police say

 At approximately 6:10 p.m.
 Friday, officers responded to reports of a shooting in the 2400 block of Liberty Heights Avenue.
 Police found a 50-year-old male with a gunshot wound to the ankle, according to a news release.
 The victim was transported to a hospital with injuries that were not considered life-threatening.

-After a preliminary investigation, police said there was an altercation between two groups of boys in the parking lot of the mall on the Gwynns Falls Parkway side.
-Police said the groups began exchanging gunfire.
-A stray bullet struck the man who was delivering packages.
+After a preliminary investigation, police said there was an altercation between two groups of young people in the parking lot of the mall on the Gwynns Falls Parkway side.
+Police said the groups began exchanging gunfire and a stray bullet struck the man who was delivering packages.

 Anyone with information is urged to call 410-396-2477 or 1-866-7LOCKUP.